-Retirement Board Members: Cheryl Cohen-Vader, Guadalupe Gutierrez-Vasquez, John Hanley, Bruce Hoyt, Eric Rothaus
+Retirement Board Members: Diane Barrett, Maurice Goodgaine, Guadalupe Gutierrez-Vasquez, Bruce Hoyt, Eric Rothaus

 If an active employee terminates employment prior to being vested (ineligible for a retirement benefit), his or her accumulated employee contributions, plus interest, will be refunded in a lump sum.
 As an alternative, the terminated employee may roll over this accumulated contribution and interest to a qualified retirement plan account.
 Upon the acceptance of a refund, the terminated employee forfeits all years of service and any future retirement benefit eligibility.
 However, the terminated employee who returns to employment will receive credit for the years of service forfeited by repaying the original refund, plus interest.